atom0s/XiPackets/world/server/0x00C9/README.md

   - `0x01` - _Displays the star icon next to the entities chevron count._
   - `0x02` - _If set and `MsgNo` is also set, then tells the packet handler to print the given system message._

 Flag `0x02` is mainly used to print the checked entities Chevron count information to the chat log.
 When this is used, the `MsgNo` will be `0x03`.
-The `Params` values will be populated with the specific individual chevon counts to format the message.
+The `Params` values will be populated with the specific individual chevron counts to format the message.

 This value is only used during Ballista.